thvoigtmann/mctspy/docs/util.rst

 These are special functions using :py:func:`mctspy.util.filon_integrate` for calculating the one-sided cosine- and sine-transforms (Fourier-Laplace transforms) of temporal data.

+The functions vectorize, so that you can calculate the entire spectrum of a function for a set of frequences like this (assuming that `t` and `f` are the time and function values on a matching grid, and `w` is an array for frequencies):

 .. code-block:: python